EXERCISE GRACE. SHELTER IN PLACE. WE ALL REMAIN SAFE.

 Q: What time does the parade start?

-A: It starts at 10 a.m. and lasts about one hour and 20 minutes.
+A: It starts at 10 a.m. and lasts about two hours.

 Q: Where does the parade begin?